sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/3 - Sans, Sans, Sans, Sans, Sans, and the Subverse (and Sans) (AHITxUT Sansverse)/3 - A Dream of Dream.md

 The skeleton was self-aware enough to at least chuckle sheepishly, digits scraping at the back of his skull.
 "It wouldn't quite be me without it," he admitted.
 He nodded at the space next to Mu.
 "Mind if I take a seat?"

-"I *guess*."
+"I *guess* I don’t."
 Mustache Girl rolled her eyes.
 The sudden appearance of this skeleton, out of place in her memory, made it clear what was happening.
 "So I suppose I'm dreaming then."

 "Yup."
 The skeleton chuckled once more as he shifted into a seated position, letting his legs dangle off the pier.
 Mu watched him look around at the world around him.